Mathieu-Robitaille/junk/python/PyDoom/README.md

 Allow non rectangular level geometry.
 Allow walls to have windows.
 Build a binary space partitioner for new level geometry, may walls = slow game if not handled properly
+	A chunk manager could do well for this, I'm already ray casting for colliding walls, a ray to each chunk within the fov wouldnt be horrendous for speed

 BONUS FEATURES: